Simple as can be...

 - In the The Goon Show's Whistling Spy Enigma the British spies in Hungary identify themselves by whistling the Hungarian Rhapsody.

-- EarthBound is the Trope Namer.
+- EarthBound (1994) is the Trope Namer.
 Ness carried an object called the Sound Stone, which recorded eight melodies from a series of Sanctuaries around the world to allow him to channel the Earth's power.
-The preceding installment, MOTHER, had an ocarina which Ninten used to play eight different melodies from memory.
+The preceding installment, EarthBound Beginnings, had an ocarina which Ninten used to play eight different melodies from memory.

-- Most Zelda game has a musical instrument of some sort.
+- Most of The Legend of Zelda games have a musical instrument of some sort.
 Musical instruments are always a little bit magical in the Zelda universe.